-When checking or presenting documents they must be originals and must be copied and validated by the University representative conducting the check, which may be the recruiting manager, their designate, or a member of staff from HR or Joblink (for student hourly paid workers).
+When checking or presenting documents they must be originals and must be copied and validated by the University representative conducting the check, which may be the recruiting manager, their designate, or a member of staff from HR.
 For example, passports, the photo/details page and any visa page copied.
 The copy should include the following declaration 'Date on which this right to work check was made' and be signed and dated by the person conducting the check and their name written legibly so it is clear who has completed the check.

 The following identification documents cannot be accepted:

 a National Insurance Number on its own or in any format